miketeo/ninja-multitenantdb-demo/README.md

 # Setting up the demo

-The demo was developed on Ubuntu 16.04 (x64) for Ninja web framework 6.1.0 and will connect to MySQL databases on localhost.
+The demo was developed on Ubuntu 16.04 (x64) for Ninja web framework 6.1.0 and will connect to MySQL/Maria databases on localhost.
 All software (maven, openjdk-8-jdk, mariadb-client and mariadb-server) are installed from Ubuntu official repositories.
 Please install these software before setting up this demo.

 1. Create the databases and users needed for the demo.
 You can run the ```sql/databases.sql``` script using your favourite MySQL client as *root* user.
 ```